aimhigherweb/iec_website/content/author/pooja-bhindi.md

 photo: /uploads/staff-pooja.png
 order: 4
 ---

-Pooja has joined Innovative Eye Care after graduating from Flinders University in 2019 with outstanding results.
-During her time at university, she juggled study with a role in the Flinders University Optometry Student Association, of which she was president during her final year, and volunteering for St Vincent de Paul's mobile eye clinic.
+Pooja is a therapeutically qualified optometrist who graduated from Flinders University and has a keen interest in specialty contact lenses, keratoconus, and myopia management.
+She is also heavily involved in the eyecare industry, being the current State President for the South Australian division of CCLSA as well as sitting on the ECOV/SA committee for early career optometrists.

 Pooja views helping patients improve their quality of life as the most rewarding part of optometry.
-She has a particular interest in complex contact lenses and myopia management, and is a committee member for CCLSA and ECOVicSA.
-She also has a focus on research and has recently been published in renowned scientific journal <i>Clinical and Experimental Optometry</i> for her work on angiography.
+She also has a focus on research and has recently been published in renowned scientific journal *Clinical and Experimental Optometry* for her work on angiography.

 Outside of work, Pooja enjoys travelling the globe, keeping active and trying out the many restaurants and wineries that South Australia has on offer.